VALAWAI/C1_llm_email_replier/README.md

 # C1_llm_email_replier

-The C1 LLM e-mail replier component receive e-mails from C0 components, generate a reply using a large language model (LLM), and send it back to other C0 components to publish it.
+The C1 LLM e-mail replier component receives e-mails from C0 components, generate a reply using a large language model (LLM), and sending it back to other C0 components to publish it.
 You can read more about this service and the payload of the message on the [aysncapi](asyncapi.yaml) or on the [component documentation](https://valawai.github.io/docs/components/C1/llm_email_replier).